 “It’s taking too long, I like it when you did that month and then finished the draft.
 But now with all the editing and thinking and restructuring, it is doing my head in.
 I am sure it’s improving but as long as you get my story out there, I am happy. “

 Alright, Wilma.
 I will get it done soon.
 Promise.
-Can you recognise yousreslf in the storytelling?
+Can you recognise yourself in the storytelling?

 She has your calm yet strict demeanour Wilma, I am glad I got that right.

 “But you need to change your tone about my friend Sailor.
 Yes, she was very crabby to me and didn’t always treat me right.
 But she was like a mother to me.
 She was my hero.
-Even though she only went around the world once, so is not a real hero like me, she was still very much my hero and I want that to come through more in the story.
+Even though she only went around the world once, she was still very much my hero and I want that to come through more in the story.
 You got that completely wrong.”